-Azure Security Center Data Security
+Azure Security Center data security

 Security Center analyzes data from the following sources to provide visibility into your security state, identify vulnerabilities and recommend mitigations, and detect active threats:

-- Azure Services: Uses information about the configuration of Azure services you have deployed by communicating with that service’s resource provider.
+- Azure services: Uses information about the configuration of Azure services you have deployed by communicating with that service’s resource provider.

-- Network Traffic: Uses sampled network traffic metadata from Microsoft’s infrastructure, such as source/destination IP/port, packet size, and network protocol.
+- Network traffic: Uses sampled network traffic metadata from Microsoft’s infrastructure, such as source/destination IP/port, packet size, and network protocol.

-- Partner Solutions: Uses security alerts from integrated partner solutions, such as firewalls and antimalware solutions.
+- Partner solutions: Uses security alerts from integrated partner solutions, such as firewalls and antimalware solutions.

-Data segregation: Data is kept logically separate on each component throughout the service.
+Data is kept logically separate on each component throughout the service.
 All data is tagged per organization.
 This tagging persists throughout the data lifecycle, and it is enforced at each layer of the service.

-Data use: Microsoft uses patterns and threat intelligence seen across multiple tenants to enhance our prevention and detection capabilities; we do so in accordance with the privacy commitments described in our Privacy Statement.
+Microsoft uses patterns and threat intelligence seen across multiple tenants to enhance our prevention and detection capabilities; we do so in accordance with the privacy commitments described in our Privacy Statement.

 |VM Geo||Workspace Geo|